 Postgraduate research: Economics (MRes and PhD)

-The Department of Economics has an enthusiastic research community, a welcoming atmosphere and excellent research facilities.
+Being a research student at the Department of Economics in Bristol has many advantages, including an enthusiastic research community, a welcoming atmosphere and excellent research facilities.

-We are large enough to have expertise in many fields, but small enough to be friendly and allow regular contact between students and staff members.
+The department is large enough to have expertise in many fields, but small enough to be friendly and to allow regular contact between students and staff members.

-Research facilities are very good, with extensive provision of networked software and databases, and online access to all leading journals.
+Research facilities are excellent, with extensive provision of networked software and databases, and online access to all leading journals.

-Our research students are strongly encouraged to interact with other members of the school and to attend the term-time seminar series, including external and internal speakers.
-PhD students also present their work once a year in a dedicated, internal seminar series which is generally well attended by both students and faculty.
-Students have many opportunities for further advanced training.
+Research students are strongly encouraged to interact with faculty members and to attend the term-time seminar series, including external and internal speakers.
+Students also present their work in a dedicated, internal seminar series for research students in economics, which is well attended by both students and faculty.
+Students have many opportunities for training beyond the requirements of the degrees.

 The MRes in Economics is a freestanding, 12-month master’s degree designed for students with a potential interest in future study at PhD level in Bristol or elsewhere.
 It emphasizes the knowledge and skills needed for PhD research.
-The programme is suitable for those planning to work as an economist outside academia, but seeking a good technical training for their later career.
+The programme is also suitable for those planning to work as an economist outside academia, but seeking a good technical training.

-Candidates with a good MSc degree (or equivalent qualification) in economics are encouraged to apply.
+Candidates with a good MSc degree (or equivalent qualification) in economics or another quantitative discipline are encouraged to apply.
 Consideration will also be given to students with exceptional academic performance in undergraduate economics.